Skip to Main Content

 Beijing's design-led hotel tier and where CHAO sits

 Over the past decade, Beijing's premium accommodation has developed a visible split between properties that operate as destinations in their own right and those that function as intelligent bases.
 The destination model is well represented in the capital: the Aman Summer Palace turns historical access into the core product; Brickyard Retreat at Mutianyu Great Wall packages landscape and heritage into a single offering.
-The base model requires different design logic, and Sanlitun is where that logic works leading.
-Properties in this part of the city benefit from the neighbourhood's energy rather than competing with it, and the leading of them build their guest experience around the assumption that visitors will spend significant time outside the building.
+The base model requires different design logic, and Sanlitun is where that logic works well.
+Properties in this part of the city benefit from the neighbourhood's energy rather than competing with it, and the finest of them build their guest experience around the assumption that visitors will spend significant time outside the building.

 That approach has parallels in other Chinese cities operating similar urban-energy hotel models.
 In Shanghai, the business-adjacent positioning of JW Marriott Hotel Shanghai at Tomorrow Square operates on a related logic of locational use.
 Further afield, design-led city hotels in Shenzhen at The St. Regis Shenzhen Bao'an and Chongqing's InterContinental Chongqing Raffles City reflect the same broad shift toward hotels that embed in urban fabric rather than standing apart from it.
 CHAO's Michelin Selected status places it at the quality end of this approach specifically in Beijing.